Laitram31/dwm/README.md

 - high priority patch for dmenu_run, set up with DMENUHP env variable (add something like `export DMENUHP="chromium,st"` to your .profile)

 - bindings are set for [st](https://git.ratakor.com/st.git) and my [scripts](https://git.ratakor.com/dotfiles.git/tree/.local/bin)
-- modify line 106 and 107 in config.h to match with your version of dmenu otherwise use [mine](https://git.ratakor.com/dmenu.git)
 - the man page is not up to date

 ---